 It shouldn't be too surprising that eventually somebody decided to combine the two.

-when transhumans substitute for aliens.
+Compare Transhuman Aliens when transhumans are substituted for aliens.

 - In Strange Frame: Love and Sax, humans have moved out to the Jovian belt.
 In order to survive in the different environments of the Jovian moons, most humans have undergone some degree of genetic or cybernetic modification.

 - The Culture is a civilization spanning a good chunk of the galaxy whose citizens engage in frequent body-modding ranging from drug glands to extra limbs to brain backups.

 - Eldraeverse: The Eldrae were transhuman to begin with, being Transplanted Humans genetically modified by Precursors.
 Around the time they started venturing out into space they were taking things further such as adding Body Backup Drive to their "natural" lack of aging.

 - Great Ship: Humanity, who for the most part have starting replacing their brains with ceramic hardware, was the first species to gain access to the titular massive starship.

 - Aeon 14 is by design a reconstruction of the setting.
 Cyborgs, Bio-Augmentation, and fully self-aware Artificial Intelligences are all over the setting, up to and including known cases of AI merging with humans and organics and AI ascending beyond flesh and silicon.
 At the same time though, they still have recognizably human personalities, behaviors and motivations, and love, hate, fight, laugh and cry.

 - Schismatrix portrays a spacefaring setting dominated by transhumans and split between shapers who favor biotech and mechanists who favor cybernetics.
 Characters routinely and casually receive bionic and biological enhancements, especially in short fiction set in the shaper/mechanist 'verse.